KUAH-rad/Radiomics-analysis/README.md

 - Statistics and Machine Learning Toolbox

 ## Acknowledgments
-This project uses LASSO feature selection based on the implementation from the GitHub repository [SoftwareObservatorium/lasso](https://github.com/SoftwareObservatorium/lasso).
+This project uses LASSO feature selection based on the implementation from the GitHub repository [Regression/Multi-variate LASSO regression with CV.ipynb]